Honduras: Pico Bonito Lodge Feb 23—Mar 02, 2011

 Posted by Kevin Zimmer

-In between birding the Lodge grounds, we made a number of excursions to a variety of off-site locations, each with its own special set of birds.
-The entrance road to the Lancetilla Botanical Gardens produced lots of goodies, from too-close-to-focus-on Yellow-bellied Tyrannulet to snazzy Violaceous Trogons, skulking Great Antshrikes, and flowering trees bursting with hummers and tanagers.
+In between birding the lodge grounds, we made a number of excursions to a variety of off-site locations, each with its own special set of birds.
+The entrance road to the Lancetilla Botanical Gardens produced lots of treats, from a responsive pair of snazzy Chestnut-colored Woodpeckers, to nesting Gray Hawks, Cocoa and Streak-headed woodcreepers, close views of Yellow-bellied Tyrannulet, four Shining Honeycreepers mobbing the pygmy-owl tape, and ridiculous numbers of Gray Catbirds.
 An all-day excursion to the arid, rain-shadow thorn-forest of the Aguan Valley produced stellar views of the Honduran Emerald, the only bird species endemic to Honduras.
-Along with seeing multiple Emeralds, we were treated to screaming pairs of Gray Hawks, inquisitive pairs of White-bellied Wrens, dazzling Spot-breasted Orioles, and multiple pugnacious Ferruginous Pygmy-Owls, each with many attendant smaller birds looking to drive the owls from the neighborhood.
-Among the latter were both Cinnamon Hummingbirds and glittering Salvin's Emeralds.
-A morning at Cuero y Salado refuge allowed us the rare opportunity to bird off a train (that would actually stop for such goodies as Jabiru, White-tailed Kite, Laughing Falcon, and the like), as well as a fascinating boat trip through some of the most beautiful mangrove forest I have ever seen, the latter replete with Boat-billed Herons, Bare-throated Tiger-Heron, roosting Northern Potoo and long-nosed bats, and white-faced capuchin monkeys and a boa constrictor to add taxonomic balance.
-Campimento Curla gave us some of our most colorful birds, from Turquoise-browed Motmots to Crimson-collared Tanagers and a couple of smart-looking male Painted Buntings.
-It also provided us with some memorable mob scenes, in which my pygmy-owl tape brought in more than 20 species of smaller birds, from Yellow-throated Warblers to Indigo and Painted buntings, to orioles, flycatchers, and saltators.
-Curla also produced well on raptors, including nice views of soaring White Hawk and Black Hawk-Eagle, as well as perched Zone-tailed Hawk.
-In fact, we achieved something akin to hitting the color-spectrum trifecta on hawks, with White Hawk, Gray Hawk, and Common Black-Hawk all seen in one morning!
+Along with seeing multiple Emeralds, we were treated to inquisitive pairs of White-bellied Wrens, feisty White-lored Gnatcatchers, dazzling Spot-breasted Orioles, Painted Bunting and loads of White-collared Seedeaters, Gray-crowned Yellowthroats, and other birds mobbing the pygmy-owl tape.
+Among the latter were Cinnamon Hummingbirds and glittering "Salvin's" Emeralds, as well as a few wintering Ruby-throated Hummingbirds.
+We also scored nice scope views of a singing Striped Cuckoo, and the folks in one van managed quick looks at a perched female Hook-billed Kite.
+An afternoon at Cuero y Salado refuge allowed us the rare opportunity to bird off a train (that would actually stop for such goodies as Short-tailed Hawk, Laughing Falcon, and the like), as well as a fascinating boat trip through some of the most beautiful mangrove forest I have ever seen, the latter replete with Boat-billed Herons, Bare-throated Tiger-Heron, and Sungrebe, as well as long-nosed bats, mantled howler monkey, white-faced capuchin monkey, and American crocodile to add taxonomic balance.
+Campamento Curla provided us with some memorable mob scenes, the best of which featured a pair of Ferruginous Pygmy-Owls (one rufous, the other gray-brown) as the targets, as well as more than a dozen species of small birds ranging from Yellow-throated Warblers and White-eyed Vireos to Yellow-bellied and Greenish elaenias, as the mobbers.
+Particularly memorable was the family group of Spot-breasted Orioles that allowed such close studies.

 All in all, it was a most enjoyable week of Central American birding, with a nice mix of typical tropical birds such as parrots, motmots, toucans, tanagers, hummingbirds, and oropendolas, along with an excellent assortment of wintering and migrant species that would soon be on their way north to breed in the U.S. and Canada.
 Along the way, we had close encounters with Honduras' only endemic bird, as well as two of the most iconic and sought-after of Central American birds, in the form of the Lovely Cotinga and the Keel-billed Motmot.
 You all were a lot of fun, and I hope to see you again on future trips.